Canyon Diablo (meteorite)

-The Canyon Diablo meteorite refers to the many fragments of the approximately 160 ft (50 m) diameter asteroid that created Meteor Crater (also called Barringer Crater), Arizona, United States.
-Meteorites have been found around the crater rim, and are named for nearby Canyon Diablo, which lies about three to four miles west of the crater.
+The Canyon Diablo meteorite refers to the many fragments of the approximately 50 m diameter asteroid that created Meteor Crater (also called Barringer Crater), Arizona, United States.
+Meteorites have been found around the crater rim, and were named in 1891 by convention for the closest post office, Canyon Diablo, Arizona.
+The actual canyon lies about 2.5 miles west of the crater in the westernmost part of the strewn field.

 History

 The impactor fell about 50,000 years ago.
 Initially known and used by pre-historic Native Americans, Canyon Diablo meteorites have been collected and studied by the scientific community since the 19th century.
 Meteor Crater, from the late 19th to the early 20th century, was the center of a long dispute over the origin of craters that showed little evidence of volcanism.
 That debate was largely settled by the early 1930s, thanks to work by Daniel M. Barringer, F.R.
 Moulton, and Harvey Harlow Nininger.

 In 1953, Clair Cameron Patterson measured ratios of the lead isotopes in samples of the meteorite.
-Through U-Pb radiometric dating, a refined estimate of the age of the Earth was obtained: 4.550 billion years (± 70 million years).
+Through U-Pb radiometric dating, a refined estimate of the age of the Earth was obtained, of 4.550 billion years, ± 70 million years.